-- ❖ Parent Participation There are so many ways to be involved in your child's preschool experience.
-Here are just some of the ways that you can help and to let your child know that you believe school is important. - Reading school notes & newsletters - Participating in the monthly book orders and fund raisers - Reading to your child every day - Empty your child's backpack every day and talk about what they did in school asking open-ended questions such as, "tell about the project you made today" or "what was the story about that Ms. - Listen to your child's stories about school and their new friends - Make sure your child is at school on time and pick them up on time. - Talk to your child all the time and use descriptive words such as: "Tim, why don't we buy 3 yellow bananas that are ripe and 2 green bananas that still need to ripen". - When it's time and your schedule permits, sign up to help in the classroom. - Sign up to donate a snack for the classroom or bring in requested supplies.
+- Parent Participation There are so many ways to be involved in your child's preschool experience.
+Here are just some of the ways that you can help and to let your child know that you believe school is important. - Reading school notes & newsletters - Participating in the monthly book orders and fund raisers - Reading to your child every day - Empty your child's backpack every day and talk about what they did in school asking open-ended questions such as, "tell about the project you made today" or "what was the story about that Ms. read during Large Group". - Listen to your child's stories about school and their new friends - Make sure your child is at school on time and pick them up on time. - Talk to your child all the time and use descriptive words such as: "Tim, why don't we buy 3 yellow bananas that are ripe and 2 green bananas that still need to ripen". - When it's time and your schedule permits, sign up to help in the classroom. - Sign up to donate a snack for the classroom or bring in requested supplies.
 Preschoolers love to bring things in for their teachers and classmates. - Let your child see you being supportive of the teachers and school. - Keep the lines of communication open. - Don't be afraid to ask the teachers for a possibly different version of any story that sounds like it may not be true or just doesn't sound quite right.
-Remember, preschoolers are developing their ability to be fantastic story-tellers and make-believers and they love to practice this new found skill, especially when they can get a reaction from you. - ❖ Monthly Book Club Orders About once a month, teachers may sends home Scholastic Book order forms.
-This club not only offers great book values to you and your child, but for every dollar that you spend on your order, the classroom earns Bonus Points for free books for their classroom.
-Payment in the form of checks or Money Orders only are accepted and should be placed in a sealed envelope with your child's full name and which order you are ordering from.
-Give the envelope to your child's teacher by the due date.
-Most books generally arrive within 1 2 weeks of the teacher placing the order.
-This is a great way to add to your child's favorite book collection at home.
-Children in the Great Start Readiness Program will receive a free book each week to keep at home in their own library collection.
+Remember, preschoolers are developing their ability to be fantastic story-tellers and make-believers and they love to practice this new found skill, especially when they can get a reaction from you.